musichackathon/music-community-lab/README.md

-**Music Community Lab is the non-profit entity that organizes the Monthly Music Hackathon.
-This page details our mission and values.**

 ## Mission

 Monthly Music Hackathon (MMH) is hardly your typical hackathon – we create a safe space for anyone to experiment with